jingjingshao0103/jingjingshao0103.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Jingjing's Website!"
+title: "Welcome to Jingjing's Homepage!"
 author_profile: true
 redirect_from:
   - /about/